realDavidChen/python-FAQ/run Miniconda environment on Ubuntu(Linux).md

 and finally, kivy 1.11.1 version and python3.7 version  will install to new environment => kivy

-conda activate
+## how to use conda environment in VS studio editor

-You can also create the environment from a file like environment.yml, you can use use the conda env create -f command: conda env create -f environment.yml.
-The environment name will be the directory name.
+creat a python format file like " main.py ", open the file, in VS studio  button will show you related python version, python3.8 or other version, click version, and then select you customize conda environment version like : python 3.7 or another

 ## avoid conda to activate base environment